lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - QMRs apply to queries in a WLM queue; tune rules carefully to avoid aborting legitimate long-running ETL jobs (put ETL in separate queue with different rules).
 - Reserved concurrency on Lambda will cause throttling (429) when limits are hit; handle throttling/retries in client logic or Redshift external function definitions.

-If you want, I can give an example QMR JSON/console steps or a sample WLM configuration for typical OLTP vs. ETL queues.

 ## How do you integrate Redshift ML to create models and serve predictions via SQL?
 High-level workflow (what Redshift ML does)